HSLdevcom/hsl-map-matcher/README.md

 ## Usage

-The app has three endpoints:
+The app has the following endpoints:

-- GET /
+- `GET /`

   Check if the service is up and running.
 Returns 200 with data update timestamp if everything is ready, 503 if data is not yet fetched (or update process is still running).
 For startup probes.

-  Update timestamp is osm.pbf modifitacion time, so it doesn't tell the actual OSM data extraction time.
+  Note that the update timestamp is osm.pbf modifitacion time, so it doesn't tell the actual OSM data extraction time.
   Example return value:
   ```
   {"mapDataLastUpdated":"2023-08-04T00:08:44.000Z"}
   ```

-- GET /health
+- `GET /health`

   Check if the service is up and running without checking profiles.
 For liveness probes.

-- GET /profiles
+- `GET /profiles`

   Check the available profiles that can be used in `/match` -endpoint.
 Usually `[bus,tram,trambus]`.

-- POST /match/:profile
+- `POST /match/:profile`

   Matcher endpoint.
 Expects data to be a linestring geometry in GeoJSON format.
 Returns fitted geometry in GeoJSON format with confidence level.